VeraLlugiqi/data-preparation-visualization-Gr7/1st_step-merging/README.md

 **Note:** cwurData rankings represent positions (lower is better), while timesData scores represent performance (higher is better).

+### University Name Normalization and Merge Accuracy

+During the merging of Times and CWUR university datasets, some universities appeared as separate entries due to small differences in their names.
+Examples include:

+- "Ohio State University" vs "Ohio State University, Columbus"
+- "University of Illinois at Urbana-Champaign" vs "University of Illinois at Urbana–Champaign"
+- Differences in punctuation, accents, or added city names.

+To solve this, a normalization step was added before merging:

+- Names are converted to lowercase and stripped of leading/trailing whitespace.
+- Punctuation is removed and city suffixes after commas are stripped.
+- Accented characters are normalized to ASCII.
+- Optionally, fuzzy matching can be used to catch less obvious differences.

+This ensures that each university is counted as a single row in the merged dataset, improving merge quality and avoiding duplicate or fragmented records.

 ## 🔄 Merge Process

 ### How It Works